wishabi/jqr-helpers/Readme.md

 There are two special events triggered by jqr-helpers:

 * `jqr.load` - this is triggered when a remote call populates an element with data.
-The scope for the callback is the element which has just had data populated.
+The target for the event is the element which has just had data populated.
 * `jqr.beforedialogopen` - for remote dialogs, this is triggered when the link or button is clicked to open the dialog but before the request is sent out.